David Walliams: Short story collections

 Illustrated in colour by Tony Ross, Walliams' three The World's Worst Children short story collections, centered around 'five beastly boys and five gruesome girls', were published in May 2016, May 2017 and May 2018, respectively.

 The World's Worst Teachers was published on 27 June.

 In July 2020, tweets by author and activist Jack Monroe described Walliams' books as "like Little Britain for kids", with "horrific racism and classism and bodyshaming in a veneer of privileged deniability".
 HarperCollins issued a response, stating "David Walliams's books have a diverse readership which is reflected in their content".
-Also in July 2020, Williams' next book, The World's Worst Parents was published, and the book followed the same structure as all of the previous short story collection books.
+Also in July 2020, Walliams' next book, The World's Worst Parents was published, and the book followed the same structure as all of the previous short story collection books.
+HarperCollins' termination of their contract with Walliams in 2025 resulted in people looking at the themes in his books with "renewed scrutiny".

 In September 2021 it was announced that one of the stories in The World's Worst Children would be removed after podcaster Georgie Ma made a complaint, saying Walliams' book was "normalising jokes on minorities from a young age."
 The story criticised by Ma earlier in the year is "about a Chinese boy called Brian Wong" who is "never, ever wrong".
 Ma, who also called out the story for its "casual racism", talked in May with representatives of HarperCollins, who agreed to remove the story in future editions of the book.
 The book was later republished in 2022, with a new story about Charlie the Chucker, who "delights in pelting people with snowballs".

-On 28 April 2022, Walliams' next book in the short story collections, this time titled The World's Worst Pets was published.
+On 28 April 2022, Walliams' next book in the short story collections, this time titled The World's Worst Pets, was published.
 However, this book was illustrated by Adam Stower, Walliams' new illustrator, whereas all the other books in the series were illustrated by Tony Ross.
-The next and latest book of the series, The World's Worst Monsters was published on 6 July 2023.
+The next book of the series, The World's Worst Monsters, was published on 6 July 2023, followed by The World's Worst Superheroes on 22 May 2025.